Gerogie18/Advanced-Java-Sprint-1---Melanie--Sarah--Jennifer/README.md

 _Melanie, Sarah and Jennifer_

 **MediMinder**
-MediMinder is a comprehensive pharmacy management application designed to streamline the tracking of medications, doctors, patients, and prescriptions.
-With its intuitive interface, the app makes it easy to add, edit, or delete patient, doctor, and medication records.
-It also includes powerful features like a search function and automated report generation, such as inventory summaries and expired medication alerts.
+MediMinder is a pharmacy management application designed to streamline the tracking of medications, doctors, patients, and prescriptions.
+With its simple interface, the app makes it easy to add, edit, or delete patient, doctor, and medication records.
+It also includes features like a search function and automated report generation, including inventory summaries and expired medication alerts.

-The user-friendly menu ensures a seamless experience, allowing users to navigate and operate the app with minimal effort.
+The user-friendly menu makes the experience painless, allowing users to navigate and operate the app with minimal effort.
 MediMinder is the perfect tool to simplify pharmacy operations and enhance efficiency.

 ## How to Download